toolpolicy.com

 What a Solution Must Provide

-A production stack needs policy-as-code, role-scoped override paths, signed decision logs, and deterministic rollback when a policy breach is detected.
+A production stack needs policy-as-code, ethical enforcement layers, compliance checking at invocation time, signed decision logs, and deterministic intervention mechanisms when a policy breach is detected.

 Regulatory & Standards Angle

-Human-oversight obligations become operational only when each tool call can be paused, explained, and attributed to accountable operators.
+Human-oversight obligations become operational only when each tool call can be paused, attributed to accountable operators, and verified through compliance checking before execution.

 Latest Articles